Marathon, Patriots Day, Red Sox - Biggest April Events!

 Race participants pick up their bib number here as well.

 More info: www.baa.org

 Closest T station: Silver Line SL1/Seaport WTC; take the Red Line to South Station, and change to the SL1 bus on the Silver Line

 When: Opening date TBD.
 Hours are Sunday - Thursday, 10am-6pm, Friday and Saturday, 10am-8pm Where: Boston Common Cost: $3 (adults can ride next to their child free of charge)

 The colorful Boston Common carousel across from Beacon Street provides plenty of entertainment for the younger set from April through October.

-The festival celebrates Japanese culture in Boston, and features entertainment, Japanese athletes and singers, food vendors, a raffle, and lots of booths with arts and crafts.
+The festival celebrates Japanese culture in Boston with performances on two stages, Japanese athletes and singers, cosplay contest, workshops, food vendors, raffles, silent auctions, and 100+ booths with food, arts, and crafts.